Welcome

 SILWERMARK

-Every year, filmmakers in various video entertainment genres have the opportunity to submit a concept proposal in a specific category.
+Every year, filmmakers get the opportunity to submit a concept proposal in various video entertainment genres for the Silwermark.
 Submissions are selected for an in-person pitching session to a panel of commissioning decision makers at the festival.
 The selection process is driven by the M-Net Content Hub Commissioning Editors representing the various categories.

 Concepts for new television or streaming shows must fit into either of the following categories and adhere to a 70% Afrikaans dialogue prerequisite: